ouspg/CompSec/Lab1_Network/README.md

 * Short explanation on the steps you took to analyze the network and create the diagram

-* Short explanation on what kind of security experiment you tried and what was the result
+* Short explanation on what kind of security experiment you tried, how you did it and what was the result